|

 Copyright: 06/1942

 Startling Comics #15 - A military attaché returning from Russia is being met by Don Davis for protection but he is also being met by enemy agents wanting to grab him.
+Click here to read the story.

-15 'The Fatherland Will Be Invincible' 'The Fatherland Will Be Invincible'
+'The Fatherland Will Be Invincible'

 Published by Better Publications